 Ground-Edge Axe – Oldest in the World Coincides With Human Colonisation of Australia

 In this paper Hiscock et al. report evidence of the earliest ground-edge axe in the world, at 44,000-49,000 BP.
-The age of this axe coincides with the time when the Aborigines were still in the process of colonising the Australian continent.
+The age of this axe coincides with the time when the Aboriginal People were still in the process of colonising the Australian continent.
 The discovery of ground/polished axes exemplifies the diversification of technological practices that occurred as modern humans dispersed out of Africa, as this type of axe has not been associated with the dispersal of Homo sapiens across Eurasia.
 Ground-edge axes have now been found in 2 colonised lands at the time humans arrived and Hiscock et al. therefore argue that these technological strategies are associated with the adapting of economies and social practices to new environmental contexts.

 The evidence of ground-edge axes was uncovered in northern Australia dating to 44,000-49,000 BP.
 This age makes it the earliest evidence of a ground-edge axe to be reported in the world to date, and such evidence has implications for the dispersion of modern humans form Africa, as well as the nature of the first occupation by humans in Australia.